 So what does our interview process look like?
 There are five steps and we aim to have them wrapped up inside 30 days.
 Here is the breakdown.

-The next step is an hour in-person interview at our office with the manager this person would report to.
-If there is no chemistry with their would-be manager there is no sense in continuing in the process.
+- Manager Interview: The next step is an hour in-person interview at our office with the manager this person would report to.
+If there is no chemistry with there would be manager there is no sense in continuing in the process.

-Assuming the interview with the hiring manager goes well we set up an hour coffee or lunch with another team member in a comparable position.
+- Two-Way Peer Interview: Assuming the interview the hiring manager goes well we set up an hour coffee or lunch with another team member in a comparable position.
 We stress that this is a two-way interview, an opportunity for our employee to decide whether or not a candidate has the goods and an opportunity for the candidate to figure out if we are who we say we are.
 No questions are off-limits and we encourage our employees to be as candid as possible.

-If our employee signs off on the candidate the next step is a sit down with the spouse or significant other.
+- Significant Other Interview: If our employee signs off on the candidate the next step is a sit down with the spouse or significant other.
 In the event a candidate is single we invite one of their closest friends or roommates to lunch with the hiring manager.
-Again, this is a two-way interview.
+Again, this is a two way interview.
 We want the significant other or friend to ask as many questions of the manager as possible and we want our manager to get a pulse on what this candidate’s life outside of work is like.

 Is our process bulletproof?
 I wish!
 Even though we are in the recruiting game we still miss from time to time.
 However, it works for us and has enabled us to lock in some of the most gifted people I have ever been around, and pass on others that just would not have been a good fit at Core Ventures.